 Here are more questions and answers from `Aina Koa Pono:

+Can the crops produce the volume of biomass needed to produce 16 million gallons of biofuel per year?
 Yes.
 The biomass volumes needed can be produced from less than the total acres leased by AKP, the company states.

+How will other sectors of the local economy, like tourism, be impacted?
 The local economy should benefit greatly from more locally available high paying jobs, creating new businesses locally to support the additional jobs created, and "to bring in tourists who will be visiting Ka`u to see how our plant operates.
 Our plant will be hidden from the view of residents to the greatest extent practicable.
 Our plant will have no negative effect on Ka`u’s tourism economy," promises `Aina Koa Pono.

+Will the project result in greater economic diversity or dependence?
 Economic independence will be a side benefit as other service industries spring up in Ka`u.
 As Ka`u is primarily an agricultural area, by adding a new type of facility gives greater diversity, states `Aina Koa Pono.
 "This also means that it will make Ka`u more resilient to unexpected changes.
 For example, currently a poor crop of macadamia nuts or coffee depresses Ka`u because there is little else generating the economy," claims `Aina Koa Pono.
 "Once AKP’s facility is in place even an exceptionally dry or wet season will not affect the generation of biofuel and that will help keep the local economy regulated."